Day Trip to Luxor from Sahl Hasheesh | Sharing tour max 8 people

 Booking

-You can book your tour via WhatsApp or send us an E-mail and you will receive the confirmation on spot.
+You can book your tour via WhatsApp or send us an email, and you will receive the confirmation on the spot.

-Kindly, send us your hotel name, Room Number, Passport copies
+Kindly send us your hotel name, room number, and passport copies

 info@egytourpackages.com

-Book your favorite tour and pay in the trip day
+Book your favorite tour and pay on the trip day

 Payment